 About Your Bones and Osteoporosis

 Bone is a living organ that is in a constant cycle of renewal and removal.
 During the aging process, bone replacement (growth) slows down while bone removal (resorption) accelerates.
-This is particularly true for women during and after menopause.2
+This is particularly true for women just before, during and after menopause.2

 Osteoporosis can be caused by various factors.
-The most common cause is the lack of estrogen and testosterone hormones.4 Other factors include lack of dietary calcium and vitamin D, smoking, and certain medical conditions such as diabetes.2 Low bone mass affects about half of Americans over 50, with the majority of them being women.
+The most common cause is the lack of estrogen and testosterone hormones.4 Other factors include lack of dietary calcium and vitamin D, smoking, and certain medications and medical conditions such as diabetes.2 Low bone mass affects about half of Americans over 50, with the majority of them being women.